A boy was decapitated on a waterslide. The park knew the ride could kill people, officials say.

 The string of negligence, according to a recently unsealed indictment, resulted in the 2016 death of a 10-year-old boy and more than a dozen injuries.
 Caleb Schwab, son of Kansas state Rep. Scott Schwab, was decapitated while riding the nearly 170-foot-tall Verrückt, a German word that means “crazy” or “insane.”
 On Friday, a year and a half after the boy’s death, the Kansas Attorney General’s Office announced criminal charges against the company and one of its former employees.

 Schlitterbahn and Tyler Austin Miles, former director of operations, have been charged with involuntary manslaughter and several counts of aggravated battery, aggravated endangering a child and interference with law enforcement.
 Investigators say the company knew the waterslide was unsafe and could result in injuries and deaths, but still rushed to open it to the public.
 Perhaps more disturbing is the allegation that several injuries, from neck pain to concussion, had already occurred before Caleb’s death.
-Still, investigators allege, Schlitterbahn and Miles kept the ride open to the public — and even hid reports of those injuries and other alarming safety problems from law-enforcement officers who were investigating the boy’s death.
+Still, investigators allege, Schlitterbahn and Miles kept the ride open to the public — and even hid reports of those injuries and other alarming safety problems from law enforcement officers who were investigating the boy’s death.

 Spokeswoman Winter Prosapio denied that the company and Miles withheld or altered evidence.
 Caleb’s death, she said, was the result of an accident and not of a crime.

-Note: This article, originally published on March 24, has been updated.